Shahir-47/speller/README.md

 # speller

 This problem implement a program that spell-checks a file using a hash table.
 The program outputs misspelled words.
-This program also counts the number of mispelled words, words in the words dictionary, words in uploaded text.
-Also the program tells how long it took to perform each function of the program and then tells us the total running time of the program
+This program also outputs the number of mispelled words, words in the words dictionary against which the misspelled words are checked against, words in uploaded text.
+Also the program tells how long it took to perform each function of the program and then tells us the total running time of the program.

 Execution command example: